ShotokanZH/smirk/README.md

 # **SMIRK** - **SM**irk **I**s a **R**oot**K**it 🔥🥔🔥

-a simple userland rootkit that:
+...A simple userland rootkit that:
 - links itself on *ld.preload.so* and tries to stay there
 - spawns shells but only for the righteous
 - hides itself hijacking syscalls